danielzaiser91/best_posts/README.md

  - more Supported Formats
  - Design Rework
  - Bughunting
- - I can't get enough - Feature (add a "more of this" button, with unlimited posts, sorted by top of all times)
+ - I can't get enough - Feature (add a "more of this" button, which loads the next "page" (pagination api call by id+limit))
  - show loader when data is being replaced / lazy loaded
+ - cinema Mode (Fullscreen which never needs to be left)
+ - autoplay next post (chaining videos, bzw. images after timeout)

 © Daniel Zaiser - 2021